TheTinkerersHaven/Encodechet/README.md

 # :sparkles: Encodechet :sparkles:

-Encodechet is a fun, lightweight, and entirely **useless** encoder/decoder for text files that uses the custom `.edch` format.
+Encodechet is a fun, lightweight (yes yes i know Python is slow, shut up), and entirely **useless** encoder/decoder for text files that uses the custom `.edch` format.
 It's perfect for anyone looking to experiment with a quirky encoding system or to confuse their friends with unreadable file formats!

 ## Features

-- Encode text files into the custom `.edch` format.
+- Encode text files into the custom `.edch` format;
-- Decode `.edch` files back into readable text.
+- Decode `.edch` files back into readable text;
-- Completely useless but oddly satisfying to use.
+- Completely useless but oddly satisfying to use;
+- Confuse your friends (or enemies) by sending them a totally garbage unreadable file;
+- Get laughed at every time you open an encoded .edch file.

 ## Why Use Encodechet?